 114.48KM | 71Mile

-• Explore the natural beauty and diverse landscapes of the Everest region.
+- Explore the natural beauty and varying landscapes of the Everest region.

-• Get on a thrilling and scenic flight to Lukla.
+- Get on a thrilling and scenic flight to Lukla, one of the world’s most dangerous airports.

-• Hike on scenic trails right through the Sagarmatha National Park.
+- Hike on exquisite trails right through the heart of Sagarmatha National Park.

-• Ascend to the Everest Base Camp and hike to Kala Patthar vantage point.
+- Ascend to the Everest Base Camp and hike to the Kala Patthar viewpoint.

-• Witness the grand and panoramic views of Mount Everest, Lhotse, Nuptse, Ama Dablam, Cho Oyu, Pumori, Thamserku, and other snow-covered peaks.
+- Witness the grand panoramic views of Mount Everest, Lhotse, Nuptse, Ama Dablam, Cho Oyu, Pumori, Thamserku, and other snow-capped peaks.

-• Stay at locally run teahouses while immersing yourself in the warm hospitality of Sherpas.
+- Stay at local family-run teahouses while immersing yourself in the warm hospitality of Sherpas.

 Outline Itinerary for Everest Base Camp Trek